locationtech/geogig/doc/upgrade/source/Upgrade_1.0_to_1.1.rst

 =========================================================================

-**Ensure you have your repository database fully backed up before moving to GeoGig 1.1**
+.. warning:: Ensure you have your repository database fully backed up before moving to GeoGig 1.1

 Upgrading 1.0.0 repositories
 -----------------------------

 There’s been a lot of changes in GeoGig since the 1.0 release.
-Our recommendation is to use GeoGig 1.1 to clone your existing repository into a new repository (in a new database).
+Our recommendation is to use GeoGig 1.1 to `clone` your existing repository into a new repository (in a new database).
 We also strongly recommend first validating a test system before attempting to upgrade a production server.
 Here is a simple process to do this;

 #.
-Backup your existing pre-1.0 repository (use existing PostgreSQL tools)
+Backup your existing 1.0 repository (use existing PostgreSQL tools)
 #.
 Create a new PostgreSQL database
 #.
-Use GeoGig 1.1 to
-    clone
-    the pre-1.0 repository into the new database
+Use GeoGig 1.1 to `clone` the 1.0 repository into the new database

-geogig clone "postgresql://..old..repo.." "postgresql://...new repo..."
+     :code:`geogig clone "postgresql://..old..repo.." "postgresql://...new repo..."`

 #.
 Create QuadTree indexes in the new repository for the branches/layer required (see below)
 #.
 Setup your PG Cache sizes (see below)
 #.
-Upgrade your
-    *test*
-    server to GeoGig 1.1, pointing to the new database
+Upgrade your **test** server to GeoGig 1.1, pointing to the new database
 #.
 Test until you are satisfied that GeoGig is working in your environment and the datasets are working as expected
 #.
 Repeat steps 2-5 to set up a new production database
 #.
 Upgrade your production server to GeoGig 1.1, pointing to the new production database

 Creating QuadTree Indexes